Planning & Development Services

 Objectives:

-- Exploration and Modeling: Examine the current regional food system from food production to food waste and partner with food system practitioners across the region to develop models that identify & recommend needed food system infrastructure
+- Exploration and Modeling: Examine the current regional food system from production to waste and partner with practitioners to develop models that identify & recommend needed food system infrastructure

-- Policy Strategy: Inform decision-makers on state and local policies that strengthen the regional food system with an emphasis on meeting the needs of, and creating opportunity for, small, beginning, and historically disadvantaged farmers and food businesses
+- Policy Strategy: Inform decision-makers on state and local policies that strengthen the regional food system with an emphasis on small, beginning, and historically disadvantaged farmers and food businesses

-Sign up for our mailing list to receive occasional project updates!
+Sign up for our mailing list to receive occasional project updates: Tri-COG FEEDS Listserv

 Project funded under the Economic Development Administration’s (EDA) Economic Adjustment Assistance (EAA) Program and the Kate B. Reynolds Charitable Trust